onap/vnfrqts-requirements/docs/Chapter5.rst

 -  Nested templates must have unique file names within the scope of the VNF

--  OpenECOMP does not support a directory hierarchy for nested templates.
+-  ONAP does not support a directory hierarchy for nested templates.
 All templates must be in a single, flat directory (per VNF)